kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Validate running kubeproxy as a daemon set
 - Validate CSI-proxy running as a daemon set
 - Validate running a CNI implementation as a daemon set
+- Validate behaviors of various volume mount types as described in [Container Mounts](#container-mounts) with e2e tests

 ### Graduation Criteria